 On August 10, 2012, February 13, 2014, and October 23, 2014, our Board of Directors authorized the repurchase of up to \$5.0 million, \$15.0 million, and \$30.0 million, respectively, of our common stock.
-We may repurchase shares under any of these programs in open market purchases (including through any Rule 10b5-1 plan adopted by CRA) or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.
-During the first quarter of fiscal 2015, we repurchased and retired 144,900 shares under these programs at an average price per share of \$31.33, resulting in approximately \$16.4 million available for future repurchases as of April 4, 2015.
+Repurchases under these programs are discretionary and we may make such repurchases under any of these programs in the open market (including under any Rule 10b5-1 plan adopted by us) or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.
+During the fiscal year-to-date period ended October 3, 2015, we repurchased and retired 388,800 shares under these programs at an average price per share of \$27.83.
+Approximately \$10.1 million was available for future repurchases as of October 3, 2015.